binguimath/binguimath.github.io/readme.md

 - [Lectures on Vertex Operator Algebras and Conformal Blocks](Files/2022_VOA_Lectures.pdf)

-> These are the lecture notes for my course "Vertex Operator Algebras, Conformal Blocks, and Tensor Categories" given at Yau Mathematical Sciences Center in 2022 Spring.
+> These are the lecture notes for my course [Vertex Operator Algebras, Conformal Blocks, and Tensor Categories](Course_2022_VOA.md)  given at Yau Mathematical Sciences Center in 2022 Spring.